cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

 ## Tags

+If you want to update tags from **Dashboard to SDK**:

-**Note:** If the `Sync tags to client on subscription sync (App)` option is enabled under `General Settings → Advanced Settings` in the dashboard, you can add or remove tags directly using the Subscription ID in the dashboard.
-These changes will automatically sync with the SDK when syncSubscription occurs.
-To update the tags immediately in the SDK, you can manually (force) call the subscribe() method.
+If the `Sync tags to client on subscription sync (App)` option is enabled under `General Settings → Advanced Settings` in the dashboard, you can add or remove tags directly using the Subscription ID in the dashboard.

+These changes will automatically sync with the SDK when `syncSubscription` occurs.
+By default, auto-sync happens every **3 days**.
+To update the tags immediately in the SDK, you can manually (force) call the `subscribe()` method.

 <!--DOCUSAURUS_CODE_TABS-->